david-driscoll/ng-amd/README.md

 ng-amd
 ======

-An ng-amd plugin for loading and injecting modules into an angular application
+An ng-amd plugin for loading and injecting modules into an angular application.